Professional Dispositions Policy

 Procedures for Assessing Dispositions

-- If a satisfactory resolution still is not reached, graduate students may appeal to the Dean of the Graduate School and undergraduates may appeal to the Vice President of Academic Affairs.
+- If a satisfactory resolution still is not reached, candidates may appeal to the Dean of the COPE.